 On a couple occasions, I've worked with the UCCS Bachelor of Innovation program, and taught several courses (archived here) at UCCS, including the freshman-level programming course, the data structures course, computer organization and assembly, and object-oriented programming in C++.

-I'm involved in the Bellingham Codes community on Slack and am in the process of moving, so I anticipate being involved in person as well.
+I'm involved in the Bellingham Codes community on Slack and occasionally in person as well.

-I'm also the founding organizer of the Colorado Springs Tech (un)Conference, though I've stepped away due to my upcoming move.
+I'm also the founding organizer of the Colorado Springs Tech (un)Conference, though I've stepped away since moving to Washington.

-I reside in Colorado Springs, CO with my wife, Sara, where I enjoy hiking, cross-country skiing, and playing bass.
+I reside in Lynden, WA with my wife, Sara, where I enjoy hiking, cross-country skiing, snowshoeing, fishing, and playing bass.

 LinkedIn: Brian Parks